peteroupc/peteroupc.github.io/graphics.md

 - Games within the scope of this challenge are meant to be run in a desktop window if the player's display is 800 &times; 600 pixels or larger.
 The same is true if the game's resolution is 620 &times; 420 or smaller and the player's display is 640 &times; 480.
 The game may also support full-screen display.

+- For games that simulate the resolution of video game consoles supporting NTSC-compatible[^60] or PAL-compatible[^61] TV screens, a vertical resolution of&mdash;

+    - 240 or 288 rows of video (respectively) in _progressive scan_ at nearly 60 frames or 50 frames per second, or
+    - 480 or 576 rows of _interlaced video_ (in two passes, each pass drawing every other row) at nearly 30 frames or 25 frames per second,

+    is common.
+(By contrast, the horizontal resolution could vary in such cases.)
+Such TV screens draw 240 or 288 visible rows from top to bottom, whether in interlaced or progressive scan.

 <a id=Frame_rate></a>

 #### Frame rate

-- No particular frame rate is required.[^60]
+- No particular frame rate is required.[^62]
 - Possible choices for the frame rate include 20, 30, 40, and 60 frames per second.
-Rates beyond 60 were rare before 2000.[^61]
+Rates beyond 60 were rare before 2000.[^63]
-- TVs with NTSC video[^62] can draw their image about 60 times per second; TVs with PAL video[^63], 50 times.
+- For NTSC- and PAL-compatible TV screens, see the remark on frames per second in the previous section.
 - _Doom_ (1993) operated at 35 frames per second but could not be run at that rate (under default settings) by typical PCs of the time.[^59]
 - For comfort reasons, a minimum frame rate may be required for video games that offer "[**3-D vision**](https://www.pcgamingwiki.com/wiki/Glossary:Native_3D)" by rendering multiple views of the scene at a time, in conjunction with special glasses (for example, a SEGA Master System accessory) or a virtual-reality headset (for example, Nintendo's Virtual Boy).
 But such games were rare before 2000.